alloy-automation/alloy-python/alloy_python/docs/uapi/metadata.md

 ## Error Handling

 The Metadata SDK provides error handling for API requests.
-If an error occurs, it prints an error message with status code and reason.
+If an error occurs, it returns a JSON with status code and error message.

 ```
-try:
+{
-    response_data = uapi.Metadata.list_operations(app="shopify")
+    "error": "Invalid connectionId",
-except ValueError as e:
+    "status_code": 400
-    print(f"Error: {str(e)}")
+}
 ```